alisi1989/Polaris/README.md

   - `Command-Line Usage`
   - `Example of Usage`
   - `./Panderas --help`
-- 4. **Output Files**
+- **Output Files**

 ---

 **Panderas**

+---

 **Overview**

 The Panderas software classifies ancestral and derived alleles on chromosomes in phased vcf files for analysis by two haplotype-based programs, selscan and HaploSweep.

-**Installation of Panderas**
+---

+# Installation of Panderas

-The Polaris package can be downloaded to users’ local computers by clicking on Polaris under "Releases" in our Github repository (https://github.com/alisi1989/Polaris).
-Alternatively, users can download the Polaris package from DropBox (https://www.dropbox.com/scl/fo/2s6hm1owv26wivrn29saw/AGkE6YM91jp_DzJlgNScaSY?rlkey=pxe1i6ytbcsup7jv6h1q5fq3m&st=b1dyusit&dl=0).
-To unzip the file from GitHub (the same file from DropBox will be uncompressed), type "unzip Polaris_main.zip" at the command line prompt (typically indicated by a ">" symbol), and the uncompressed "Polaris_Main" folder will appear.
+The Polaris package can be downloaded to users’ local computers by clicking on Polaris under "Releases" in our Github repository `(https://github.com/alisi1989/Polaris)`.
+Alternatively, users can download the Polaris package from DropBox `(https://www.dropbox.com/scl/fo/2s6hm1owv26wivrn29saw/AGkE6YM91jp_DzJlgNScaSY?rlkey=pxe1i6ytbcsup7jv6h1q5fq3m&st=b1dyusit&dl=0)`.
+To unzip the file from GitHub (the same file from DropBox will be uncompressed), type `"unzip Polaris_main.zip"` at the command line prompt `(typically indicated by a ">" symbol)`, and the uncompressed `"Polaris_Main"` folder will appear.
 At the command-line prompt in the Terminal window, users will change the current working directory to the "Panderas" directory where the software is located.

 Users will then need to ensure the software is executable with the following command:

-chmod +x Panderas
+`chmod +x Panderas`

 ---

-**Requirements for Panderas**
+# Requirements for Panderas

 1. Variant call format file
 The input for the Panderas software consists of phased bi-allelic genotypes in a variant call format (vcf) file.
 The vcf file should have the following format: